-2.24.10 The Vice Provost for Information Technology Services shall be responsible for planning, coordination and leadership for the University's academic information resources, including, but not limited to all units of the Office of Information Technology Services in support of the University mission in instruction, research and academic outreach.
-Responsibilities include budget development, personnel oversight, and supporting the University's work with its academic and community partners.
-The Vice Provost shall work closely with the Dean of University Libraries. (see 3.43.10-11)
+2.24.10 The Chief Information Officer (formerly Vice Provost for Information Technology Services) shall be responsible for planning, coordination, and leadership for the University's academic and administrative information resources including, but not limited to, all units of the Office of Information Technology Services.
+Responsibilities include oversight of Media and Technology Services and the University Computing Systems, including budget development, personnel management, and supporting the University's work with its academic and community partners. (see 3.43.10 - 3.43.11) Administrative Report September 2015